 Shorten the Term of the Loan Mortgage terms range from traditional 15- and 30-year terms to 10, 7, 3, and even 1-year options.
-Usually, shorter loan terms carry a lower interest rate, and you'll pay less interest over time.
+Usually, shorter loan terms carry a lower interest rate, and you'll pay less interest over time

-Refinance to Cash Out Home Equity If you have at least 20% equity in your home, you can refinance to withdraw home equity.
+Refinance to Cash Out Home Equity

+If you have at least 20% equity in your nome, you can refinance to withdraw nome equity.
 Most financial planners recommend using home equity for something like a home renovation or to responsibly pay down debt.
-If you have another investment opportunity, consult a Types of REFINANCE
+If you have another investment opportunity, consult a financial planner before moving forward with a cash-out refinance.

+Types of REFINANCE

 Rate and Term Refinance The most common type of refinance is known as a "rate and term refinance" or a refinance to get a lower interest rate or change the terms of the original loan.
 Homeowners may also refinance into a different type of loan.
-For example, a first-time home buyer who used an FHA Loan might benefit from switching to a conventional mortgage loan after they have had several years to build their credit and improve their financial profile.
+For example, a first-time home buyer who used an FHA Loan might benefit from switching to a conventional mortgage loan after they have had severa years to build their credit and improve their financial profile.